Everyday Buddhism: Making Everyday BetterBuddhism

 Everyday Buddhism: Making Everyday Better

-James is the author of the essay collection, Kindness Will Save the World, and editor of several bestselling poetry anthologies, including The Wonder of Small Things, Healing the Divide, The Path to Kindness, and How to Love the World.
+James is the author of the essay collection, Kindness Will Save the World, and editor of several bestselling poetry anthologies, including The Wonder of Small Things (winner of the New England Book Award), Healing the Divide, The Path to Kindness (winner of the Nautilus Books for a Better Life Award), and How to Love the World, which has over 140,000 copies in print.

-As you will no doubt hear, James is a gentle soul whose conversation about poetry, spirituality, and life is healing … His words and the tender way he speaks them is a balm for our painful and anxious times.
+As you will no doubt hear, James is a gentle soul whose conversation about poetry, spirituality, and life is healing.
+Both the words he uses and the tender way he speaks them is a balm for our painful and anxious times.

 Among other things, we talked about: